 DURATION OF COVERAGE: This limited warranty provides coverage for the components of the emissions control systems of new, 2001 model year (and later) outboards, sold to retail customers in California for 4 years from either the date the product is first sold, or first put into service, whichever occurs first, or the accumulation of 250 hours of engine operation (as determined by the engines hour meter, if any).
 Emission related normal maintenance items such as spark plugs and filters, that are on the warranted parts list (see following) are warranted up to their first required replacement interval only.
-(See Maintenance - Inspection Maintenance Schedule).
-The repair or replacement of parts, or the performance of service under this warranty, does not extend the life of this warranty beyond its original expiration date.
+(See Maintenance - Inspection and Maintenance of service under this warranty, does not extend the life of this warranty beyond its original expiration date.
 Unexpired warranty coverage can be transferred to a subsequent purchaser.
 (See instructions on transfer of warranty).